 When moving at sea, fleets must end the turn in a controlled Port.
 They may also end the turn in a port provided by some nation that has given permission for them to 'base' out of.
 Fleets are not allowed to end a turn on either an Inter-Island Arrow or an Open-Ocean arrow or in a Coastal Sea Zone.
 Fleets that do so will be destroyed.
+Further, Fleets will not move out of port if there are insufficient Action Points to reach their destination.
 When moving along either an Open-Ocean or an Inter-Island Arrow to an Island the movement to the island is effected by the payment of action points to cross the Arrow.
 Islands can be considered to be borders between Arrows at which fleets can stop, if they so desire.

-A fleet enters a Port adjacent to it's sea zone by spending 1 AP.
+A fleet enters a Port adjacent to its sea zone by spending 1 AP.